Fabr1ce/github-security-configs/main.md

 Test SSH Connection: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection

-If using a private email on github, a commit email needs to be setup in order to push your commits to gihub.
+If using a private email on github, a commit email needs to be setup in order to push your commits to Github.
 This link goes over setting a commit email: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address

 If using a passphrase if preferred, this link goes over the steps to set it up:  https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases